lexide/chronos/README.md

 * `TimeProvider` - returns a unix timestamp in seconds
 * `MilliTimeProvider`- returns a unix timestamp with millisecond precision
 * `MicroTimeProvider`- returns a unix timestamp with microsecond precision
-* `NanoTimeProvider` returns an arbitrary timestamp with nanosecond precision

-_NOTE: The `NanoTimeProvider` **does not** return a unix timestamp.
-It is based on the `hrtime` function which returns nanoseconds elapsed from an arbitrary point-in-time, such as system start time.
-As this point-in-time cannot be known beforehand, `NanoTimeProvider` cannot be used for date calculations_

 ### Custom TimeProviders